sethsec/celerystalk/README.md

 # celerystalk

 celerystalk automates your network scanning/enumeration process with asynchronous jobs (aka *tasks*).
-Scan each service the same way so you don't have to keep track of what you ran where. celerystalk works well when used against one host, but it was designed for scanning multiple hosts.
+Scan each service the same way so you don't have to keep track of what you ran where. celerystalk works well when used against one host, but it was designed for scanning multiple hosts. celerystalk uses [Celery](http://www.celeryproject.org/) as the task queue and celery uses Redis as the broker.

 ### Install/Setup